 What is VMware VASA?
 Not Much (Yet)

-The list of VMware storage integration features in vSphere is growing at a rapid pace.
+VMware is adding storage integration features to their flagship vSphere server virtualization product line at a rapid pace.
 From backup to enterprise array offload, VMware is staking their claim.
 But information about one new storage feature in vSphere 5 has been scarce: The true nature of the Storage API for Storage Awareness (VASA) is only just beginning to be revealed.
-VASA: Born of Necessity vSphere has some … [Read more...] about What is VMware VASA?
-Not Much (Yet)

 Storage Changes in VMware vSphere 5